Venice Weather March Averages, Italy

-A good moderate option is Hotel Giorgione (Calle Larga dei Proverbi 4587), located just 10 minutes from Piazza San Marco.
-This is a family-run hotel offers rooms equipped with satellite TV, minibar, AC, bathtub and shower.
-Some rooms have a charming roof terrace (of some which are private), with views of rooftops, belltowers and domes of Cannaregio.
+A central, moderate option is Hotel Giorgione (Calle Larga dei Proverbi 4587), just 10 minutes from Piazza San Marco.
+This is a family-run hotel offering rooms equipped with satellite TV, minibar, AC, bathtub and shower.
+Some rooms have a charming roof terrace (of some which are private), with views of rooftops, bell towers and domes of Cannaregio.

 Looking for something different yet comfortable?
 Try the Hilton Molino Stucky Venice (Giudecca 810), a restored former flour mill that dates back to 1895.
 Its 379 rooms and suites are all equipped with king size beds or two twin beds, 32" plasma TV, a safe and high speed internet.
 Onsite facilities include a fitness centre, panoramic rooftop pool, and various restaurants and bars.